galaxyef/Gorillacopy/README.md

 Download Links: www.unity.com | https://unity.com/releases/editor/whats-new/2021.3.21
 (When Downloading and Installing It Into unity also install **Anrdriod Build Support** with it)

-Second Step - Download the zip file to open the project in unity using the file **Unity Build** or clicking this link https://www.mediafire.com/file/ik7bj8i1q1kl0g4/idfksometempforgorillatagcopy.rar/file
+Second Step - Download the zip file to open the project in unity clicking this link https://www.mediafire.com/file/ik7bj8i1q1kl0g4/idfksometempforgorillatagcopy.rar/file to download it

 Thrid Step - When all the files and project are downloaded click add on unity and open the File from Mediafire (You might have to wait for it to load up itll take a minute give it some time)